huggingface/datasets/datasets/dbrd/README.md

 ### Data Instances

-The dataset contains three subsets: train, test and unsupervised.
+The dataset contains three subsets: train, test, and unsupervised.
 The `train` and `test` sets contain labels, while the `unsupervised` set doesn't (the label value is -1 for each instance in `unsupervised`).
 Here's an example of a positive review, indicated with a label value of `1`.

 ```
 {